mfsiat/notes/docker/README.md

 - To **Stop** a container
 > docker stop 'container ID'

+- To view all the container
+> docker container ls -a

+- To Delete a container
+> docker container rm 'container id'

+- To view the downloaded images on our system
+> docker images

 - To delete an image
-- docker rmi 'image id'
+> docker image rm 'image id'